Diagnosing Data from ICTs to Provide Focused Assistance in Agricultural Adoptions: Understanding Differential Factors in Adoption

 \subsection{Why Some Farmers Adopt more than Others}

-We divide the farmers across each of the five states into quartiles based on their adoption rates to understand how the lowest 25\% ($q_{1}$) and top 25\% ($q_{4}$) farmers vary in terms of factors specific to all farmer, video ($f,v$) pairs.
-To do so, we consider eight factors -- mediator attention ($MA$), content specificity ($CS$), past co-adopter influence ($PAI$) at the village and group level, video duration, group size ($GS$) and village size ($VS$) and active age.
-For the first five factors, we consider the mean value across all videos attended by each farmer.
-We make use of one-tailed Welch's \textit{t}-test to evaluate our hypotheses across all the factors (Table \ref{tab:differential_tests}).
-For $MA_{\mu}$, $CS_{V\mu}$, $PAI_{G\mu}$, $PAI_{V\mu}$ and $Active\;Age$, we test the hypothesis $H_{1}: q_{1} < q_{4}$.
-We evaluate if higher mediator attention, content specificity at the village level, past co-adopter influence at group-village levels and longer active association with DG result in higher adoption rates.
+We divide the farmers with $AR > 0$ across each of the five states into quartiles based on their adoption rates to understand how the lowest 25\% ($q_{1}$) and top 25\% ($q_{4}$) farmers vary in terms of factors specific to all farmer, video ($f,v$) pairs.
+To do so, we consider ten factors -- mediator-farmer ratio ($MFR$), content specificity ($CS$) at the farmer, village and group level, past co-adopter influence ($PAI$) at the village and group level, video duration, group size ($GS$), village size ($VS$) and active age.
+For the first seven factors, we consider the mean value across all videos attended by each farmer.
+We make use of one-tailed Welch's \textit{t}-test to evaluate our hypotheses across all the factors (Table~\ref{tab:differential_tests}).
+For $MFR_{\mu}$, $CS_{f\mu}$, $CS_{G\mu}$, $CS_{V\mu}$, $PAI_{G\mu}$, $PAI_{V\mu}$ and $Active\;Age$, we test the hypothesis $H_{1}: q_{1} < q_{4}$; We evaluate if higher mediator-farmer ratio, content specificity, past co-adopter influence and longer active association with DG result in higher adoption rates.
 For the other three, we test the hypothesis $H_{1}: q_{4} < q_{1}$ to evaluate whether longer duration of videos ($duration_{\mu}$), and larger sizes of villages ($VS$) and groups ($GS$) lead to lower adoption rates.
-Given that we test eight different hypotheses using the same samples, we apply the Bonferroni correction (number of measures \textit{m=8}) to the $p$ values while considering statistical significance.
+Given that we test ten different hypotheses using the same samples, we apply the Bonferroni correction (number of measures \textit{m=10}) to the $p$ values while considering statistical significance.
 We only report the results for $\alpha = 0.001/m$.
-Mean values for $q_{1}$ and $q_{4}$ across all the eight factors are reported in the Appendix Section \ref{mean_vals}.
+Mean values for $q_{1}$ and $q_{4}$ across all the ten factors are reported in the Appendix Section~\ref{mean_vals}.